 If you’ve thought about launching a side hustle yourself, consider starting a business on the side of your full-time job or, better yet, turning your hobby into a money-making business.
 As it grows, you can ideally transition it from a side gig to a full-time business and ditch your 9-to-5 job.

 Pro tip: You can even start taking surveys through Survey Junkie to make a little extra money.
-It’s not going to make you rich but it’s a great way to earn some money when you’re on your next Netflix binge.
+It won’t make you rich, but it’s a great way to earn some money when you’re on your next Netflix binge.

 15. Despite Lower Incomes, They Show Ambition

 If the fact that 50% of millennials are willing to work a second job or side gig doesn’t convince you that millennials have ambition, look at their willingness to apply for promotions.
 More millennials asked for a raise in the last two years than any other generation, according to the 2018 Bank of America Better Money Habits report.
 Nearly half (46%) of millennials asked for a raise, compared with 36% of gen-Xers and 39% of baby boomers.